Code1nception/Tryhackme-writeup/Coldbox.md

 ```

-We run the scan of the enumrating the users and brute force the password .
+User enumeration was performed, followed by a targeted password attack.
+Since a limited set of valid usernames was identified, a targeted password attack was feasible without performing blind brute force.

 As it We got one user Password C0ldd : 98######## .
 Now log in the Website with the Credentials

 <img width="1680" height="971" alt="Image" src="https://github.com/user-attachments/assets/9292ee01-e8d4-4985-83f4-d93b89eba77a" />

-We Successfully login in the Websiter In the Wordpress there is a function name of Appearance go to the Editor Function we can see the files go to the any php files i selected the 404.php for the Reverse shell is in the PHP so delete the content in it paste the PHP reverse shell code
+We Successfully login in the Websiter WordPress theme editor was used to modify a PHP template file, allowing server-side code execution and resulting in a reverse shell
 [Revshell](https://www.revshells.com/) go to it and give the ip address and port . paste the code in the 404.php file and click the save the content as been updated with your reverse shell